aittiritesoufian/ESGI-blackfire_prestashop/README.md

 * Access to "http://ps.docker.localhost" and process to prestashop installation
 * The End.

-Now to lunch prestashop with Blackfire, Execute:
+Now to start prestashop with Blackfire, Execute:
 ```
 docker-compose up
 ```